RavanH/xml-sitemap-feed/readme.txt

 * Custom/static sitemaps can be added to the index.
 * Works out-of-the-box, even on **Multisite** installations.
 * Include featured images or attached images with title.
-* Pings sitemap to Google & Yandex on new post publication.
 * Options to define which post types and taxonomies get included in the sitemap.
 * Updates Lastmod on post modification or on comments.
 * Set Priority per post type, per taxonomy and per individual post.